Don’t go to Saba Island in the Caribbean

 Art

-Saba isn’t only about adrenaline-inducing hiking and diving – they also have a really strong arts scene.
-I was able to get hands-on creating glass beads and jewelry with JoBean Glass Art for a morning.
-With a little instruction, I was suddenly creating glass beads – I was surprised at how fast it could be done!
+Saba isn’t only about adrenaline-inducing hiking and diving—it also has a really strong arts scene.
+For a morning, I got hands-on experience creating glass beads and jewelry with JoBean Glass Art.
+With a little instruction, I was suddenly creating glass beads—I was surprised at how fast it could be done!

-JoBean’s Saba-inspired glass art and jewelry are sold at her workshop or at Kokona, a little art-themed gift shop in the Windwardside.
+JoBean sells Saba-inspired glass art and jewelry at her workshop or at Kokona, a small art-themed gift shop in the Windwardside.
 Island artisans fill the shop with creative works of art, from food and drink to sculpture and paintings.

 In addition to glass art on Saba Island, there are a number of new art classes popping up around Saba.
 Maybe you also want to try your creativity at jewelry making, tie dye, or other textiles.
 They even offer classes where you can do crafts and cocktails at the same time, amping up your creativity!